How to handle redundancy and what to do next

-For many, the option to freelance is the ideal solution after a redundancy as taking on a temporary role allows you to really understand what your next move will be.
-If this is something that appeals to you but you’re not sure where to start, get in touch with our specialist Contract Team who will be able to run through how to set yourself up and where to begin finding your first temporary assignment.
+For many, the option to 'go contracting' is the ideal solution after a redundancy as taking on a temporary role allows you to really understand what your next move will be.
+If this is something that appeals to you but you’re not sure where to start, get in touch with our specialist Contract Teamwho will be able to run through how to set yourself up and where to begin finding your first temporary assignment.

 Dan Haydon is Associate Director and an IR35 expert at Forward Role, you can find more about him HERE